MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-chromium-edge.md

 > [!TIP]
 >  Microsoft Edge requires connectivity to the Internet to support its features.
 Ensure that the [necessary domain URLs](https://docs.microsoft.com/deployedge/microsoft-edge-security-endpoints) are added to the Allow list to ensure communications through firewalls and other security mechanisms.

-> [!NOTE]
-> The new Microsoft Edge doesn’t support pinned websites.

 ## Related links